count-numbers/fotto/README.md

       "placeholders": {
         "{your placeholder identifier}": {
         "{your placeholder identifier}": {d
-          // will this be assigned an image or text?
+          // will this be assigned an image, text, or page number?
-          "contentType": "text|image",
+          "contentType": "{image|text|page}",
           // for ordering
           "layer": 1,
           // coordinates, in percent